cdp-trial-patterns/opendatalakehouse/01_ingest.md

 13. From here, you can go to Lab 2 to ingest the remaining files or you can head to [lab around Predict](04_predict.md) to build an end-to-end machine learning project using Cloudera Machine Learning

-## Lab 2: Ingest into other Tables needed for Analysis and Visualization
+## Lab 2: Create other Tables needed for Analysis and Visualization

-1. Similar to how flights.csv was uploaded, we will upload other csv files present in **s3a://<environment_name>/trial-odlh-data/airline-demo-data/**.
+1. Similar to how airlines.flights was created, we will create other tables with data pre-loaded in S3.
+2.
-2. In airlines database, click + to go to "Import to table" screen.
+3. In airlines database, click + to go to "Import to table" screen.

 ![Screenshot20230601at65527AM.png](images/Screenshot20230601at65527AM.png)